smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_search.md

 # **How to Use the ThanoSQL Search**

-Using the ThanoSQL's REST API, you can query and search for similar images within the ThanoSQL workspace database using images, text, and built models.
+Using ThanoSQL's REST API, you can query and search for similar images within the ThanoSQL workspace database using images, text, and built models.

 ## **To Search for an Image Using Images**